 The class contains the index number for the last checkpoint they were at, whether this is a fresh save-file and the amount of health the player has.

-When the level is loaded, the SaveManager checks whether it is loading a new save file or a pre-existing one and spawns the player at the corresponding checkpoint/spawnpoint and the player's data is saved every time they pass a new checkpoint to keep up with their progress.
-Whenever the player dies they are also respawned at the same checkpoint they would when the game is launched based on their save-file.
+and the player's data is saved every time they pass a new checkpoint to keep up with their progress.
+Whenever the player dies they are also respawned at the same checkpoint they would when

 using System.Collections;